April 28, 2025

 Florida

 There are currently no paid sick leave laws active in the state of Florida.
-Limited leave protection by the federal Family and Medical Leave Act may be accessible to eligible employees under select circumstances.
+Limited leave protection by the Federal Family and Medical Leave Act may be accessible to eligible employees under select circumstances.

 For more information, contact the Florida Governor’s Office.